Zubax/newtdrive_nd500_34v/README.md

 ### Telega configuration

-The Mitochondrik LV module installed in Sadulli needs to be configured such that it is aware of the parameters of the power stage.
+The Mitochondrik LV module installed in Sadulli needs to be configured such that it is aware of the parameters of the power stage
+(and the motor).
 To achieve this, upload the following configuration:

 ```yaml